gamesbook/protograf/docs/source/additional_concepts.rst

 reserved names ``True`` and ``False`` can be used whenever such values are required.
 Some of the properties for some commands require a ``True`` value to be set before they are activated.

+Text and numbers are often grouped into `Lists`_ and this is an important concept to understand.

 .. _assigned-names-concept: